haskell-to-elm/haskell-to-elm/README.md

 # haskell-to-elm

-Work-in-progress library for generating Elm types definitions, encoders, and decoders from Haskell types.
+Work-in-progress library for generating Elm type definitions, encoders, and decoders from Haskell types.
 The goal is to be able to generate nice and precise types on the Elm side.